-The Nautical Institute is a thriving membership organisation, open to all those with a professional interest in the control of sea-going vessels, high-level training and education, crewing, insurance and a host of other maritime concerns.
+The Nautical Institute is a thriving membership organisation open to all with a professional interest in the safe operation of sea-going vessels, high-level training and education, crewing, insurance and a host of other maritime concerns.
 Here's what you need to know...

-Our most common grade of membership is 'MNI', the cost of which is £143 per year (plus a one-off joining fee of £30).
-Or it could be as little as £75 per year (plus £18 one-off joining fee) if you live in a Less Developed Country (LDC) economically.
+Our most common grade of membership is 'MNI', the cost of which is 153 GBP per year (plus a one-off joining fee of 35 GBP).
+Or it could be as little as 82 GBP per year (plus 25 GBP one-off joining fee) if you live in a Less Developed Country (LDC) economically.
 Better still, if you choose to pay by PayPal Recurring or Direct Debit you won't have to pay a joining fee.
-For full details of all Nautical Institute membership categories and fees please download the 'Membership Brochure 2020-21' shown above right.
+For full details of all Nautical Institute membership categories and fees please download the 'Membership Brochure 2024' shown on this page.

 (Please note: in many countries fees paid to professional bodies such as The Nautical Institute are allowable for tax deduction purposes.)